oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 ---

 # 3 Conformance statements
-This section identifies the requierments for twenty-two conformance profiles as they pertain to two conformnace targets.
+This section identifies the requierments for twenty-two conformance profiles as they pertain to two conformance targets.
 The two conformace targets are OpenC2 Producers and OpenC2 Consumers (as defined in section 1.8 of this specification).

-## 3.1 Clauses Pertaining to the OpenC2 Producer Conformnace Target
+## 3.1 Clauses Pertaining to the OpenC2 Producer Conformance Target
 All OpenC2 Producers that are conformant to this specification MUST satisfy Conformance Clause 1 and MAY satisfy one or more of Conformance Clauses 2 through 11.

 ### 3.1.1 Conformance Clause 1: Baseline OpenC2 Producer
-An OpenC2 Producer satisifies Baseline OpenC2 Producer conformance if:
+An OpenC2 Producer satisfies Baseline OpenC2 Producer conformance if:
 * 3.1.1.1 **MUST** support JSON serialization of OpenC2 commands that are syntactically valid in accordance with the property tables presented in Section 2.1.
 * 3.1.1.2 All serializations **MUST** be implemented in a manner such that the serialization validates against and provides a one-to-one mapping to the property tables in section 2.1 of this specification.
 * 3.1.1.3 **MUST** support the use of a Transfer Specification that is capable of delivering authenticated, ordered, lossless and uniquely identified OpenC2 messages.